-Concentration risk: As the portfolio is mainly composed of securities from specific themes without any geographical restrictions, it is likely to be more specifically exposed to the economic development of these sectors.
+- Concentration risk: As the portfolio is mainly composed of equity securities issued by European companies, it is likely to be more specifically exposed to the economic development of Europe. - Liquidity risk: The sub-fund invests primarily in small-cap stocks.
+Investments in shares of small-cap companies may have a high liquidity risk.